wdi-infinity/Project-1-Prompt/README.md

 ---

 ## Necessary Deliverables
-* Projects are due Saturday, 23/1 at midnight!
+* Projects are due Wednesday, 23/1 at midnight!
 Submissions should be made as a pull request to THIS REPO. *

 - A **working game, built by you**, hosted somewhere on the internet
 - A **landing page** with the name of your game, instructions and a start button